4sito/youtube-dl-script/README.md

 # youtube-dl-script
-This script will simplify the process of downloading videos with youtube-dl command line
+If you ever find annoying using youtube-dl command line these scripts will help you out

 Requirements:
 youtube-dl and ffmpeg